larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 contacts for complaints, and they will provide active supervision.
 Moderators are not expected to actively monitor other fora, where they will instead respond to reports from participants.

-Forum owners and moderators shall act in a manner consistent with guidelines approved by the IESG.
-In cases of disagreement between the owners and the moderation team over a moderation decision, the matter should be taken up with the responsible area director for resolution, or the IETF chair if a responsible area director cannot be determined or is not assigned.

 Moderators are expected to be a resource that the community can use to address problematic contributions.